Arizona Dream: Plot

 The day before Elaine's birthday a few months later, Axel and Paul finally come back to Elaine and Grace's house.
 Elaine is mad at Axel for not contacting her but forgives him.
 The next day on Elaine's birthday, Elaine is given an airplane as a present.
 The four celebrate Elaine's birthday by beating a piñata, but are interrupted by a storm.
 As the others dry off inside, Grace remains outside to free her turtles, telling them to "Go play," Axel goes upstairs with Grace to wrap the presents where she gives Axel a globe, telling him that she wants him to have the world.
 Axel tells Grace that Elaine has changed and that he is not in love with her any more.
 He makes a promise to Grace to go to Alaska.

 Axel, Elaine, Grace, and Paul talk about the manners in which they want to die.
 Grace says that she is going to sleep and walks upstairs, dressing herself in a white shift and a hat with a veil.
 As she walks outside, Axel and Elaine see her through the window and run outside in an attempt to stop her.
 Grace shoots herself, and a lightning bolt destroys Elaine's airplane.
 Sometime after Grace's death Axel breaks into Uncle Leo's abandoned Cadillac store at night and goes to sleep on top of a Cadillac with a cat that has just had her litter.
 The film ends with Axel and Uncle Leo as Eskimos in Axel's dream.
-They catch the halibut and discuss it.
-It flies from their hands into the sunrise.
+They catch the halibut and discuss it in a native language of the Eskimos, Inuktitut.
+The halibut flies from their hands into the sunrise.